ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

     1. Start the pipeline on Ubuntu
     2. Execute the "Clone Repository and Execute Terraform Scripts" process as defined above

-Depending on the repository where the CI/CD pipeline is run, different scripts corresponding to different environments.
+Depending on the repository where the CI/CD pipeline is run, different scripts corresponding to different environments will be executed.

 If the repository is the upstream repository, the pipeline will deploy to the `prod` environment.
 If the repository is a forked repository, the pipeline will deploy to the `dev` environment.

 > [!WARNING]
-> The deployment process is only permitted once a reviewer approves it.
+> The deployment process to `prod` is only permitted once a reviewer approves it.

 Here is a diagram representing the overall flow of processes implemented in the workflow file: